marekkiss-bookinggo/test-release/README.md

 another change

-this is a new error
+this is a new error | FIX